hrudayaaditya47-gilf/vulnscan-lite/README.md

 - [x] PDF export — visually verified, including real multi-page output
 - [x] Scan history + lightweight auth (sessions, SQLite) — 19 tests (db + auth)
-- [x] React frontend — scan form, 2s polling, score gauge, auth, history view, PDF links — builds and lints clean, **but not yet visually verified in a real browser** (see Known Gaps below)
+- [x] React frontend — scan form, 2s polling, score gauge, auth, history view, PDF links — builds and lints clean, and verified working in a real browser on the live deployment
 - [x] Scanning logic documentation (`docs/SCANNING_LOGIC.md`)
 - [x] Docker + docker-compose + deployment guide written
-      (**not build-tested** — no Docker available in the sandbox this was built in;
-      see Known Gaps below)
+      (the API image builds and runs on Render; the full `docker-compose.yml` stack has not been build-tested — see Known Gaps below)
-- [ ] Actually deployed live somewhere — not done; needs your hosting account
+- [x] Deployed live — frontend on Vercel, API + worker on Render, Redis on Upstash (free tiers)
-- [ ] Pushed to an actual GitHub repository — you'll need to do this yourself
+- [x] Pushed to GitHub

 **102/102 automated tests passing** as of the last full run.

-## Known gaps — read this before treating it as "done"
+## Known gaps

-1. **The frontend has never been visually rendered.** Every backend flow it calls has been proven live with real `curl` requests carrying real cookies, so the *logic* is solid — but I have not personally seen the page in a browser (the sandbox this was built in has no working Chromium/Playwright, confirmed after trying both Playwright and apt).
-   Open `npm run dev` yourself and actually look at it before assuming the layout is correct.
-2. **The Docker setup is unverified.** No Docker daemon is available in the sandbox this was built in, so `docker-compose.yml` and both Dockerfiles have been reasoned through carefully (and the compose YAML has been syntax/structure-validated) but never actually built or run.
-   Try `docker compose up --build` yourself and tell me what breaks, if anything.
-3. **No live deployment.** The brief's "Deployed" + disclaimer-banner deliverable isn't satisfied yet.
-See `docs/DEPLOYMENT.md`.
-4. **Not pushed to GitHub.** The brief's "GitHub Repository" deliverable needs you to actually create the repo and push this — commands are in `docs/DEPLOYMENT.md`.
-5. **The Flask secret key defaults to a hardcoded dev value.** Set a real `FLASK_SECRET_KEY` before deploying anywhere real, or every login session can be forged. `docker-compose.yml` already refuses to start without one being set.
+1. **docker-compose.yml is still untested.** The API image (`api/Dockerfile`) builds and runs on Render, but the full `docker compose up` stack has not been run.
+2. **Free-tier limits.** The Render server sleeps after about 15 minutes idle, so the first request can take up to a minute.
+Users and saved history live in SQLite on Render's temporary disk, so they are erased on every redeploy or restart.
+3. **Cross-site cookies.** Login cookies use `SameSite=None; Secure` because the frontend (Vercel) and API (Render) are on different domains.
+Browsers that block third-party cookies can break login.

 ## Running locally (without Docker)